bcoles/kasld/README.md

 ## Addendum

-KASLD serves as a non-exhaustive collection and reference for address leaks useful in KASLR bypass; however, it is far from complete.
+KASLD serves as a non-exhaustive collection and reference for techniques useful in KASLR bypass; however, it is far from complete.
 There are many additional noteworthy techniques not included for various reasons.

 ### System Logs

-Kernel and system logs (`dmesg` / `syslog`) offer a wealth of information, including kernel pointers.
+Kernel and system logs (`dmesg` / `syslog`) offer a wealth of information, including kernel pointers and the layout of virtual and physical memory.

 Historically, raw kernel pointers were frequently printed to the system log without using the [`%pK` printk format](https://www.kernel.org/doc/html/latest/core-api/printk-formats.html).